Isaac Grimes: 2024

 metres to finish fifth at the US Olympic Trials in Eugene, Oregon.

 2025

 He finished third in the long jump in Astana on the 2025 World Athletics Indoor Tour with 7.89 metres, behind Lester Lescay and Marquis Dendy, with just two centimetres separating the top three.
 That month, he finished runner-up on the World Athletics Indoor Tour event in Belgrade with a jump of 8.13 metres.
 He jumped 7.81 metres to finish in sixth place at the 2025 USA Indoor Track and Field Championships in February 2025.

 He finished sixth at the 2025 Xiamen Diamond League event in China, with a best jump of 7.78 metres.
 On 1 August, he jumped 8.15 metres to win the 2025 USA Outdoor Track and Field Championships in Eugene, Oregon.

 In September 2025, he competed at the 2025 World Championships in Tokyo, Japan, qualifying for the final and placing tenth overall.

+2026

+On 1 March 2026, he jumped 8.00 metres to finish third behind Steffin McCarter and Jeremiah Davis at the 2026 USA Indoor Track and Field Championships.

+On 23 July 2026, Grimes retained his title at the 2026 USA Outdoor Track and Field Championships in New York.
+In doing so, he became the first person since 2011 to win the long jump in consecutive years.